gaumarjos/RoadPerceptionSemanticSegmentation/README.md

 Predicting (last tf call 53 ms, avg tf 51 ms, last img 145 ms, avg 144 ms): 100%|████████████████████| 1525/1525 [08:36<00:00,  2.97images/s]
 ```

-The 'tf call/avg' is time, in milliseconds, to execute session.run to get the predictions.
+The 'tf call/avg' is time, in milliseconds, to execute `session.run`
+ to get the predictions.
 'last img/avg' is time, in milliseconds, to superimpose the segmentation results
 over the original image.
-There is an overhead to load and save images which is
+There is also an overhead to load and save images which is
 not measured.

 Here is an example of input test image and resulting segmented output